THE LIVING COMPOSERS PROJECT

 (b.
 30 November 1959, Mexico City).

-Mexican composer of mostly stage, orchestral and chamber works that have been performed throughout the world; she is also active as an organiser and writer.
+Mexican composer of mostly stage, orchestral, chamber, and vocal works that have been performed throughout the world; she is also active as an organiser and writer.

 Ms. Lara initially studied piano with Leopoldo González and voice with Charles Laila and Rosa Rimoch from 1979–86.
 She studied composition with Daniel Catán at the Conservatorio Nacional de Música in Mexico City in 1982, where she then studied composition with Mario Lavista from 1982–86.
 She also attended a workshop in composition with Federico Ibarra Groth at CENIDIM of the Instituto Nacional de Bellas Artes in Mexico City from 1984–86 and had postgraduate studies in composition with Włodzimierz Kotoński and Zbigniew Rudziński at the Fryderyk Chopin University of Music in Warsaw from 1986–89, on a study grant from the governments of Mexico and Poland.
 She later studied ethnomusicology at the University of Maryland, College Park from 2002–04 and there earned her MA.

-Among her honours are a grant for young artists from the Consejo Nacional para la Cultura y las Artes in Mexico City (1990), two grants from the Sistema Nacional de Creadores del Fondo Nacional para la Cultura y las Artes (FONCA) in Mexico City (1994–97, 1998–2001), the USA/Canada/Mexico Creative Artists' Residency Program Grant (1997), and a residency at the Rockefeller Foundation Bellagio Study and Conference Center in Italy (2000).
-She was also a featured composer at the festival Sonidos de las Américas of the American Composers Orchestra (1994), earned a nomination as a producer for Best Classical Album in the Latin Grammy Awards (2000) and shared the Premio de la Asociación de Periodistas y Críticos de Teatro y Música for her work with the festival Música y Escena (2001).
+Among her honours are a grant for young artists from the Consejo Nacional para la Cultura y las Artes in Mexico City (1989–90), four grants from the Sistema Nacional de Creadores del Fondo Nacional para la Cultura y las Artes (FONCA) in Mexico City (1994–97, 1998–2001, 2005–08, 2010–13), the USA/Canada/Mexico Creative Artists' Residency Program Grant (1995), and a residency at the Rockefeller Foundation Bellagio Study and Conference Center in Italy (2000).
+She was also a featured composer at the festival Sonidos de las Américas of the American Composers Orchestra (1994), earned a nomination as a producer for Best Classical Album in the Latin Grammy Awards (2000), shared the Premio de la Asociación de Periodistas y Críticos de Teatro y Música for her work with the Festival Internacional Música y Escena (2001), and received the Medalla Bellas Artes from the Instituto Nacional de Bellas Artes in Mexico City (2020).

 As an organiser, she founded the Sociedad Mexicana de Música Nueva in 1989 and served as its president from 1989–91.
-She later founded the festival Música y Escena in Mexico City in 1998 and has served as its artistic director since 1998.
-In addition, she served as artistic director of Puebla Instrumenta Verano in 2003–04.
+She later founded the Festival Internacional Música y Escena in Mexico City in 1998 and served as its artistic director from 1998–2012.
+In addition, she served as artistic director of Puebla Instrumenta Verano in 2003–04 and as artistic director of contemporary music at the Festival Internacional Cervantino from 2007–09.

-Ms. Lara is also active in other positions.
-She worked as an information coordinator at CENIDIM from 1989–92, as a record producer from 1989–99 and as producer of the programme for contemporary music Hacia una nueva música on Radio UNAM in Mexico City from 1989–2003.
+She is also active in other positions.
+She worked as an information coordinator at CENIDIM from 1989–92 and as a record producer from 1989–99 and has produced the programme for contemporary music Hacia una nueva música on Radio UNAM in Mexico City since 1989.
 She served on the board of the section in Mexico of ISCM from 1990–93 and as composer-in-residence to the Orquesta Sinfónica Nacional in Mexico City in 1993–94.
 She was later a member of the steering committee for the Project of Performing Arts for the Mexico/USA Funds for Culture from 1997–2000 and a jury member of the Sistema Nacional de Creadores del FONCA from 2000–03.
+She co-founded with Jean-Paul Bernard the interdisciplinary platform Afinidades Insospechadas in Mexico City in 2015 and served as cultural attachée at the embassy of Mexico in France and as director of the Instituto Cultural de México in Paris, both in 2016–17.

 She gave workshops in the USA in 1995 and lectured throughout Mexico from 1996–2003.